 Eileen Breen, Publisher of the library journals of Emerald Group, UK

-Eileen has 25 years of publishing experience, and is currently Publisher of the Library Studies journals and books of Emerald.
-She has been active in IFLA for approaching 20 years and was general manager of ASLIB – The Association for Information Management 2010-2013.
-In 2013, Emerald and ASLIB launched the Pathway to Information Leadership Programme, in partnership with Aberystwyth University, UK.
+Eileen has 30 years of publishing experience, and is currently publisher of the Library Studies journals of Emerald.
+She was active within IFLA for approaching 20 years and was general manager of ASLIB – The Association for Information Management 2010-2013.
+She is currently a member of the ASIST Information and Learning Sciences SIG.

 Colleen has held leadership positions in academic libraries throughout her career.
 Currently she is Director, Research and Instruction, Lane Library, Stanford University.
 She has served as Associate Dean, Research and Scholarship, San Jose State University; Associate Director, Research Services Development at The University of Sydney Library; Director of the Weill Cornell Medical Library; and Acting Director of the NYU Health Sciences Libraries where she was also acting director of the National Network of Libraries of Medicine (N/NLM) Mid-Atlantic Region.
 Colleen has a keen interest in technology and served as President of the Library Information Technology Association (2011-2012).
 She is a former trustee and treasurer of the Metropolitan New York Library Council and Distinguished Member of the Academy of Health Information Professionals.
 She has published and presented on a variety of topics including social media, technology, and the changing role of libraries and librarians.